queenish001/Gallery_temp/README.md

 ## Extra Info

 * Header Footer Folder: for Navbar and Footer Template Code
-* Font: Template Code for the Page Heading
+* Font Folder: Template Code for the Page Heading